cloudhein/eks-modules/README.md

 # EKS Infrastructure Provisioning with Terraform

-This repository provides a comprehensive, production-ready Terraform configuration for provisioning Amazon EKS (Elastic Kubernetes Service) infrastructure.
-The setup supports both stateless and stateful microservices with enterprise-grade features including secrets management, auto-scaling, ingress controllers, and persistent storage.
+This repository provides a comprehensive suite of Terraform modules to provision a complete Amazon EKS ecosystem.
+It is designed for production readiness, offering customized VPC networking, secure ingress and secrets management, and fine-grained access control.
+The architecture supports stateful microservices via the EBS CSI driver and implements robust, robust node scaling strategies using cluster autoscaler.

 ---